zazuko/triplestore-benchmark/README.md

 This will run the queries against the triplestore and check if they are able to return a result.
 The results are stored in a file `./results/summary-conformity.json`.

-And inspect results in a human-readable format, run the following command (`jq` is required):
+And to inspect results in a human-readable format, run the following command (`jq` is required):

 ```sh
 ./scripts/summary-conformity-simple.sh